 Determining the legality of watching porn in India

-Indian citizens have the Right to Life and Personal Liberty under Article 21 of the Indian Constitution.
-In a case from 2015, the Supreme Court of India orally stated that viewing porn in a private room may fall under the Constitution’s Right to Personal Liberty.
+Indian citizens have the right to life and personal liberty under Article 21 of the Indian Constitution.
+In Kamlesh Vaswani vs. Union of India & Ors.
+(2016), the Supreme Court of India orally stated that viewing porn in a private room may fall under the Constitution’s right to personal liberty.
 As a result, no authority can take it away from someone, so long as one is watching porn movies in one’s own home, which is perfectly legal.
-Although if it is watched in a private area, watching or storing pornographic content that portrays child pornography, rape, or violence against women is illegal.
+However, even if it is watched in a private area, watching or storing pornographic content that portrays child pornography, rape, or violence against women is illegal.

-In Ranjit D. Udeshi v.
-State of Maharashtra (1965), the Supreme Court of India established the Hicklin Test to determine whether the possession and sale of an allegedly obscene book constituted obscene conduct under Section 292 of the Indian Penal Code, 1860.
+In Ranjit D. Udeshi vs. State of Maharashtra (1964), the Supreme Court of India established the Hicklin Test to determine whether the possession and sale of an allegedly obscene book constituted obscene conduct under Section 292 of the IPC.
 While Section 292 states that “a book, pamphlet, paper, writing, drawing, painting, representation, figure, or any other object” is “deemed to be obscene if it is lascivious or appeals to the prurient interest, or if its effect, taken as a whole, tends to deprave and corrupt persons,” it does not provide any tools for determining what is “lascivious” or “prurient,” or has the potential to “deprave and corrupt persons”.
-As a result, whether an accused was guilty for their acts in connection with a pornographic work or material, such as its possession and sale, as in the Ranjit D. Udeshi case, remained dependent on whether the work or material was obscene or not.
+As a result, whether an accused was guilty of their acts in connection with a pornographic work or material, such as its possession and sale, as in the Ranjit D. Udeshi case, remained dependent on whether the work or material was obscene or not.
 Until 2014, the Hicklin Test was the standard rule for assessing whether work, material, or conduct was considered obscene in India.

 1. Legal because it is in the public interest, science, literature, art, learning, history, culture, religion, or other objects of general concern, or